Quick Answer

 Do instead: use dealId as your idempotency anchor from day one, test replay behavior, and block launch if one handoff can still create multiple delivery records.
 This is mandatory if webhooks are involved, because retries can continue for up to three days after a failure.

-This pairs well with our guide on How to Use HubSpot for Sales Pipeline Management.
+For pipeline setup upstream of this automation, see How to Use HubSpot for Sales Pipeline Management.

 If a missing value, wrong destination, or replayed handoff would create cleanup work, this is a no-go until you fix it.